 You practice almost like you would with a golf swing.
 By observing yourself differently and the way you have ordered your world.

 You spend time addressing what triggers you to upset.
-You stop long enough to look at where you want your reactions to go.
+Then you stop long enough to look at where you want your reactions to go.
 You take a deep breath and use the best techniques you have learned to get your response where you think it should be.

 And then you wait.